Rafaelcerq28/rafaelcerq28/README.md

-### Hi there! 😄
+### Hi there!

+This space is used to store my personal/study projects.
+I hope you enjoy!😄

-- 🔭 I’m currently working on personal projects to improve my programming skills
+- 🔭 I’m currently working to improve my programming skills
 - 🌱 I’m currently learning Microservices, Docker and Kubernets

+Below you can some of my favorite projects.

 <!--
 **Rafaelcerq28/rafaelcerq28** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.